Jukowsky/D7047E-ADL/04/Lab4_Theory.md

 ## Task 2.4 - Does Chess satisfy the Markov Property?

-Yes, chess satisfies the Markov property because the current board position contains all the information needed to decide the next action. .

-There are moves such as castling that depends on previous states e.g. the king and rook must not have moved previously, the king cannot be moved into check
+No, there are moves such as castling that depends on previous states e.g. the king and rook must not have moved previously, the king cannot be moved into check

 ## Task 2.5 - Q-learning vs. Deep Q-learning